MrGrappleMan/Fynelium-LX/core/NT/README.md

 but are unable to switch away from Windows to Linux.

 Run this in a permission elevated CMD window
-To do that, press Win+R, clear out anythin in the text field, type CMD and hit enter.
+To do that, press Win+R, clear out anything in the text field, type CMD and hit Ctrl+Shift+Enter.
 Paste the text below into the window.

 ```
 rmdir /s /q %windir%\Temp\Fynelium\